Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 - When you’re on the computer — Blue light doesn’t only come from portable screens.
 Computers also emit a level of blue light that could potentially be harmful to your eyes when exposed for prolonged periods.
 Wearing a pair of blue light readers while working long hours at the computer, surfing the internet or checking your emails can give your eyes a welcome layer of protection.

-What are the best blue light blocking reading glasses?
+What are the best blue light filtering reading glasses?

 Typically an adjustment period is necessary for most new bifocal wearers due to the two prescriptions in one lens.
 Over time, your eyes will learn to move effortlessly between the two prescriptions as you move from one task to the next.
 The best way to achieve this quickly is by wearing new bifocal reading glasses as often as possible, so your eyes get used to them.

-Prescription reading glasses with blue light blocking lenses
+Prescription reading glasses with blue light filtering lenses

 Progressive lenses have gradual power changes between strengths, making it an attractive alternative to the noticeable lines of bifocal lenses.
 However, just like bifocals, an adjustment period is needed for progressive lenses to allow your eyes to grow accustomed.